rchillyard/Majabigwaduce/README.md

 In all cases, _partitions_ represents the desired number of partitions for the data definition, but can be omitted, in which case it will be defaulted to be 2.

-The only transformation function currently supported is _map_ which, as expected, takes a function which maps a value into a new value.
+There are three types of transformation function currently supported:

+* _map_ which, as expected, takes a function which maps a key-value pair into a new key-value pair.
+* _filter_ which, as expected, takes a predicate (i.e. a boolean function) which tests each key-value pair.
+* _join_ which implements an inner join of two DataDefinitions.

-There are two types of "action" function:
+There are three types of "action" function:

 * _apply()_ which yields a _Future[Map[K,V]]_
-* _aggregate(f)_ which yields a _Future[W]_ where the function _f_ is the aggregation function of type _(W,V)=>W_ where _W_ is constrained by a context bound: _W: Zero_.
+* _reduce(f)_ which yields a _Future[W]_ where the function _f_ is the aggregation function of type _(W,V)=>W_ where _W_ is constrained by a context bound: _W: Zero_.
+* _count_ which yields the number of key-value pairs in the DataDefinition, wrapped in _Future_.

 An additional type _DDContext_ is used implicitly when calling the _apply_ methods of the _DataDefintion_ object.